 - Article 8 requires a State to establish jurisdiction over the offences listed in Article 7, which should, among other things, give its courts the authority to try individuals suspected of committing prohibited acts; and

 - Articles 10 and 11 set out criteria for the expediency of trials and extraditions and Article 13 calls for international assistance in connection with criminal proceedings (for instance by facilitating the transfer of evidence between States).

 A diplomatic conference, in July 2005, adopted an amendment to the CPPNM.
-The amendment will only enter into force when it has been ratified by two-thirds of the States Parties to the CPPNM.
-When it enters into force, it will add the concepts of protection of ‘nuclear facilities’ and ‘sabotage’ of nuclear facilities and material to the CPPNM.
-The amendment would replace Article 5 in the CPPNM, and add the IAEA to those notified about theft, robbery or other unlawful taking of nuclear material.
-It would also expand the scope of co-operation to include threatened or actual acts of sabotage of nuclear facilities or material.
+It adds the concepts ‘nuclear facilities’ and ‘sabotage’ of nuclear facilities and material to the CPPNM.
+The amendment replaces Article 5 in the CPPNM and adds the IAEA to those notified about theft, robbery or other unlawful taking of nuclear material.
+It also expands the scope of co-operation to include threatened or actual acts of sabotage of nuclear facilities or material.